Hello, I’m Victoria.

 439 East Mill Street: I began practicing here in 2024, for more space to hold holistic somatic therapy sessions for women.

-This is off the square a short distance, near Mill Street and Lightburne.
+This is off the Liberty downtown square a short distance, near Mill Street and Lightburne.

 At this location I work with a group of body-mind-spirit healing practitioners, including: